Kenny Dorham

 McKinley Howard "Kenny" Dorham (August 30, 1924 – December 5, 1972) was an American jazz trumpeter, composer, and occasional singer.
 Dorham's talent is frequently lauded by critics and other musicians, but he never received the kind of attention or public recognition from the jazz establishment that many of his peers did.
 For this reason, writer Gary Giddins said that Dorham's name has become "virtually synonymous with 'underrated'."

 Dorham also composed the bossa nova jazz standard "Blue Bossa", which was first recorded by his associate Joe Henderson.

 Biography

+Dorham was born in Fairfield, Texas.
+He began learning piano as a child.
+Attending L.C.
+Anderson High School in Austin, Texas, he learned saxophone and trumpet.
+He studied chemistry and physics at Wiley College before joining the United States Army.
+He moved to Los Angeles to pursue music after his discharge.